Education Is a Science of Relations

 Integrated Grammar Activities

-Students write both fictional and nonfictional responses to their reading through guided instruction, formulating formal essays, stories and poetry informed by their thoughtful class discussions.
+Students write both fictional and nonfictional responses to their reading through guided instruction and composing formal essays, stories, and poetry informed by their thoughtful class discussions.

 Mathematics and Science Connections